simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 I could not open the files anymore, but I could looked at online, but I must say I was not really happy with it.
 We did not find a way to export assets or to make view color codes visible.

-Maybe I was just not smart enough or they updated the [inspector](https://www.sketch.com/docs/sketch-cloud/#cloud-inspector-beta) by now, in this case I'll apologize.
+Maybe I was just not smart enough, or they updated the [inspector](https://www.sketch.com/docs/sketch-cloud/#cloud-inspector-beta) by now, in this case I'll apologize.

-I think this is not the best solution to improve your team's productivity, still a damn good desing app though.
+I think this is not the best solution to improve your team's productivity, still a damn good app though.

 https://www.sketch.com/